-Rollover truck accidents can occur from negligent driving, failure to take safety precautions, or unforeseen conditions.
+Rollover truck accidents can occur from negligent driving, improper training, failure to take safety precautions, or unforeseen conditions.
 Regardless, they almost always cause significant damage to property and injuries to other drivers involved.
 Weather, sharp turns, and other factors can contribute to these serious accidents.
 Victims should hire a skilled truck rollover attorney who understands the various state and federal regulations affecting the trucking industry.
 At San Diego Injury Lawyer, our attorneys have a wealth of knowledge in this area and can ensure victims are compensated for their damages.
 Contact our San Diego, CA, law firm today if you have been injured and need legal help.

 Although rollover accidents account for less than four percent of semi truck accidents, they are to blame for more than half of all truck accident fatalities.

 Many truck rollover accidents can be avoided when the driver follows certain safety procedures and avoids reckless behavior.

 What Causes Rollover Truck Accidents?

 Rollover accidents are most often caused by a negligent truck driver.
 These types of accidents occur when the wheels at the front of the truck turn more quickly than the trailer can.
 The most common causes of these serious accidents include the following.

 - Reckless Driving: A truck driver who speeds, especially while going around sharp turns, is more likely to cause a rollover accident.

 - Overloaded Cargo: There are strict regulations in place at both the state and federal level regarding truck weight limits.
 Overloaded trucks are more prone to these types of accidents, especially if the cargo is loaded too high.